mrahman53/CryptoStarDapp/README.md

 ```

 ### Running the tests
-You can clone/fork this repo and install all required packages by running ``npm install``
+You can clone this repo and install all required packages by running

+``npm install``

-For starting the development console, run:
+#### For starting the development console, run:

 truffle develop

-For compiling the contract, inside the development console, run:
+#### For compiling the contract, inside the development console, run:

 compile

-For migrating the contract to the locally running Ethereum network, inside the development console, run:
+#### For migrating the contract to the locally running Ethereum network, inside the development console, run:

 mograte --reset

-For running unit tests the contract, inside the development console, run:
+#### For running unit tests the contract, inside the development console, run:

 test

-In another terminal tab, run the truffle test:
+#### In another terminal tab, run the truffle test:

 cd app
 npm run dev